tinacms/tina.io/content/blog/gatsby-tina-101.md

 ## Authoring New Posts

 Tina has a type of plugin to create content, aptly named [content creator plugins](https://tinacms.org/docs/gatsby/creating-new-files#1-add-content-creator-plugin).
-Content creators are in essence factories that create file objects, except they are injected or "plugged in" to your React site.
+Content creators are like factories that create file objects, except they are "plugged in" to your React site.

-We need to create a plugin to author new markdown files, so let's add a new plugin to our blog in `src/blog/plugins/postCreator.js`:
+Let's make a _content creator plugin_ to author new blog posts.
+We'll add it in a new directory called "plugins" — `src/blog/plugins/postCreator.js`:

 ```javascript
 // src/blog/plugins/postCreator.js